EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 | Tap Handle | 1 |

 ### Step 1: Prepare 3D Printed Parts
-First remove supports and check that the shell modules sit flat on a table:
+First use the needle nose pliers and file set to remove supports and check that the shell modules sit flat on a table:
 | Hip Module Base | Hip Module Cover |
 | --- | --- |
 | ![image](https://user-images.githubusercontent.com/57100380/119695653-6652db80-be1c-11eb-83b5-354d6e8afd62.png) | ![image](https://user-images.githubusercontent.com/57100380/119695712-74a0f780-be1c-11eb-8949-3b9a31057c04.png) |